NelsonNX/guidebook-nxp-hk/how-we-develop/chatops.md

    #### Benefits
    - `Tagged` Notifications when someone tags you in GitHub
-   - Notifiations hat kinds of changes / deployment has made to those repositories
+   - Notifications of any kinds of changes / deployment has made to those repositories

 -------